esamattis/ircshare/README.md

 # License

-This software is licensed under the GNU General Public License.
-See gpl.txt for more information.
+This software is licensed under the GNU Affero General Public License.
+See agpl.txt for more information.